 A relationship between two entities signifies that the two entities are associated with each other somehow.
-For example, student might enroll into a course.
-The entity Student is therefore related with Course, and the relationships is presented as a connector connecting between them.
+For example, a student might enroll in a course.
+The entity Student is therefore related to Course, and a relationship is presented as a connector connecting between them.

-Cardinality defines the possible number of occurrence in one entity which are associated to the number of occurrences in another.
+Cardinality defines the possible number of occurrences in one entity which is associated with the number of occurrences in another.
 For example, ONE team has MANY players.
-When present in an ERD, the entities Team and Player are inter-connected with a one-to-many relationship.
+When present in an ERD, the entity Team and Player are inter-connected with a one-to-many relationship.

 In an ER diagram, cardinality is represented as a crow's foot at the connector's ends.
 The three common cardinal relationships are one-to-one, one-to-many, and many-to-many.